Getting Healthy, Keeping Healthy

 Students with a medical condition who live in the residence halls may request special consideration and adjustments to their living environment.
 To request special consideration, students must submit a completed Request for Special Consideration in the Residence Halls Release of Information form (PDF) and appropriate documentation to support their request (see the form for documentation guidelines).
 Submit the completed form and documentation to the Student Health Center.

 Students with a disability under the ADA who wish to request residence hall accommodations should follow a separate process.
-Contact Patricia Boykin, coordinator of disability services, at 412-392-4738 or firstname.lastname@example.org, or consult the Program for Academic Success/Disability Services website.
+Contact Matt Berwick, student success coordinator, disability services, at 412-392-8177 or email@example.com, or consult the Disability Services website.